Kenneth Meng

 GE Washer & Dryer

 I use the ha_gehome integration to connect to my washer and dryer.
-The integration tells me when they are done but I haven't set up any automations yet.
+HA notifies me when they are almost done.